Who are Master Gardeners?

-- Core training is offered in locations throughout the state in the fall with a combination of webinars and face-to-face sessions.
-The core training also includes a full Saturday of hands-on workshops at Iowa State University.
+- The core training also includes a full Saturday of hands-on workshops at Iowa State University on November 3, 2018.

 - Volunteer in your community

 - Complete the 40 hour internship by December 31, 2019 as approved by the county coordinator.
 Volunteer on projects and at events to deliver horticulture education in the community.

 - Stay involved